SolidOS/solid-panes/README.md

 * Auto: don't add each menu item in a button looking border.
 Simply list them.
 Upon hover apply background color e6dcff and selected or active to be background color: cbb9ff

+* Raptor mini: the menu dissapears not when on mobile.
+That is great.
+I want the menu to have a tiny button on the bottom margin left with an arrow to the left or right for expanding the menu or for making it small.
+This is only for web.
+When we make it small it folds and only displays the icons of teh menu items, when it is expanded it should also add the labels to the menu items.